-You cannot 100% stop blades from becoming dull over time, that’s normal expected wear and tear - and a dog or horse's coat will blunt a blade far faster than human hair does - however you can extend a blade’s life and keep your blades sharper for longer.
+You cannot 100% stop blades from becoming dull over time, that’s normal expected wear and tear.
+A dog or horse's coat will blunt a blade far faster than human hair does - however you can extend a blade’s life and keep your blades sharper for longer.
 Here are 9 common reasons blades become dull, and what you can do about them...

 1. Never clip before a bath

-Clipping a dirty coat is best avoid.
-Even if only slightly dirty, gritty, dusty or sandy.
-Unless you want to sharpen your blade more often!
+Clipping a dirty coat is best avoided, even if only slightly dirty or dusty, unless you want to sharpen your blade more often!
 A matted or knotted coat in particular can trap a lot of dirt and oils within the knotted fur.
-Some groomers choose to do an initial clip before the bath to save time and the amount of product required, which means more frequent blade sharpening or replacement will be required.
+Some groomers choose to do an initial pre-clip before the bath to save time and the amount of product required, which means more frequent blade sharpening or replacement will be required.

 We do sharpen blades at AllGroom, and you'll likely find other suppliers locally.
 Keep in mind blades are not covered by clipper warranties if they have become dull or blunt - that's considered normal wear and tear - so it's best to follow all these steps when you can.